Mother of God

 About the Author:

-Michael R. Sloan enlisted as a U.S. Army Infantryman in 2008.
+Ulf Pike enlisted as a U.S. Army Infantryman in 2008.
 He still considers it the greatest mistake he’ll never regret.
 After getting out he fought wildfires for four seasons while using his G.I.
 Bill to read books and write about them at Montana State.
 He currently spends his summers as a fire lookout in Idaho with his dog, Zuul.
 Every morning they follow fresh wolf tracks down dusty service roads.
 They have never seen a wolf.
-Michael writes for those traces of things unseen, things somehow most powerful in their absence, compelling him forward.
+Ulf writes for those traces of things unseen, things somehow most powerful in their absence, compelling him forward.
 He has work in The Wrath-Bearing Tree.

 About the Artist: